-English language, literacy, numeracy and digital literacy (LLND) skills

-Business skills and capabilities are critical for economic growth in a global market place with complex value chains and supply chains.
-Enterprises, particularly smaller ones, must develop their business skills and capabilities to ensure their ongoing viability and assist their expansion.
+English language, literacy, numeracy and digital literacy (LLND) skills develop their business skills and capabilities to ensure their ongoing viability and assist their expansion.
 The importance of this suite of skills is also increasing for individuals engaged in alternative work arrangements.